ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Experiments and Analysis

-We have compared our approach with the baseline in these aspects: watermark detection, the quality of the protected model's output, and performance in downstream tasks.
-The baseline method yields a p-value of less than $10^{-8}$, while our method achieves a p-value of less than $10^{-17}$.
-Both results are below the $0.05$ threshold, satisfying the criteria for rejecting the null hypothesis.
-Due to the different watermark detecting algorithms, we evaluate the output quality of the protected model using the baseline method, which necessitates considerable modifications to the output.
-These assessments were conducted under conditions with comparable p-value magnitudes (around $10^{-10}$).
-As the Fig \ref{compare_baseline} shows, our method can provide users with a better linguistic quality response and a higher QA score in downstream tasks.
+Due to the different watermark detecting algorithms, we evaluate the output's linguistic quality and performance in downstream tasks of the protected model by contrasting the baseline method at similar $p$-value magnitudes (around $10^{-8}$).
+As the Fig \ref{compare_baseline} shows, our method can provide users with a better linguistic quality response (decreasing by 15.32\% and 13.80\% in PPL for HC3 and WILD, respectively) and a higher QA score in downstream tasks (rising by 27.27\% and 29.08\% in ROUGE for HC3 and WILD, respectively).
 In certain situations, the baseline method can significantly reduce the original output quality of the model, as illustrated in the Table \ref{he_example}.
-Forcibly replacing synonyms can change the original meaning of sentences, leading to unsuitable expressions.
-Although CATER \cite{he2022cater} attempts to alleviate this semantic inconsistency, this method needs to get access to the model's conditional token probabilities, which is not allowed in our setting.
+Forcibly replacing synonyms leads to unsuitable expressions in some cases.

+Since many watermarking methods require intervention in the model’s generation process, they are incompatible with scenarios involving ChatGPT.
+To include more baselines (logit-manipulation IP watermarking \cite{zhaoProtectingLanguageGeneration2023}, parameter-based watermarking \cite{backdoor1}, and classic content watermarking techniques \cite{kirchenbauerReliabilityWatermarksLarge2023,christ2023undetectable}), we selected the white-box model InternLM-22B as the victim model for comparison on the WILD dataset.

+Firstly, as shown in Table \ref{tab:more_baseline}, consistent with the conclusions drawn when using ChatGPT as the victim model, IP watermarks that manipulate the generation process \cite{zhaoProtectingLanguageGeneration2023} degrade the QA quality and linguistic quality of the victim model’s output severely.
+In contrast, our adaptive watermarking method not only preserves better output quality for users but also proves to be effective.